Take action to keep your home so you have somewhere to live on release.

 - refer you to a solicitor

-Friends or relatives can't instruct a solicitor on your behalf or speak for you in court.
+It's important to get a legal representative before the hearing.
+Friends or relatives can't instruct a solicitor or speak for you in court.

 Still need help?